makenneth/HiPup/README.md

 - Front End: React/Redux with ImmutableJS
 - Back End: Ruby on Rails (Puma), NodeJS
 - Data Storage: PostgreSQL, Redis
+- Hosted on Amazon EC2 with images hosted on S3

 ## Features
 Users can: